vontainment/v-wordpress-plugin-updater/README.md

 ### Change Log
 3/10/23: Added download.php.
 This is the beginning of implementing security.
 The point will be to move the hosts file and the plugin directory outside of the webroot and have downloaded.php route the file requests after validating with the hosts file.

+- Added a config.php for variables in the api.

 ### To-Do List